souzafcharles/Java-Spring-React-Fullstack/Backend/digitalMenu/README.md

 - **Record Declaration:**
     - Create the `FoodRequestDTO` as a `record` class to represent the request payload for creating or updating food entries.
 - **Attribute Definition:**
-    - Define the attributes `String title`, `Double price`, and `String imgUri` directly in the record's header, enabling immutability and automatic generation of accessor methods.
+    - Define the attributes `String title`, `Double price`, and `String image` directly in the record's header, enabling immutability and automatic generation of accessor methods.
 - **Purpose:**
     - Use this `record` for `receiving` and validating user input from `client requests` to `create/insert` or `update` `Food` entities within the application.
 #### 3.4.
 Requirements for FoodRepository Interface: